 - Have a More Organised Life

 Up until now, I feel as though almost every aspect of my life has lacked some form of organisation, whether it’s having a (really) untidy bedroom, or not having a blogging and YouTube schedule, these things certainly add up and make me feel this dreaded anxiety.
 This year, I am making it my aim to give my bedroom a deep clean – clear through every drawer and wardrobe, get rid of any clothes I no longer need or wear, sort through all of my make up and beauty products – just give everything a proper sort out and clean.
-I am also currently working on a schedule for my blog and YouTube channel (and I will be doing a separate post on my 2018 blogging plans very soon), which I hope will not only give me an idea of when to post, but also when you can expect new content from me.
+I am also currently working on a schedule for my blog and YouTube channel, which I hope will not only give me an idea of when to post, but also when you can expect new content from me.
 I’m hoping that a schedule will result in more blog posts and videos, and bring some organisation (back) into my life.

 - Drink More Water